samizdatco/skia-canvas/docs/api/window.md

 ---
 # Window

-The `Window` class allows you to open a native OS window and draw within its frame.
+> The `Window` class allows you to open a native OS window and draw within its frame.
 You can create multiple windows (each with their own event-handling and rendering routines) and update them in response to user input.

-Its attributes and methods include:

 | Dimensions               | Content                          | Interface            | Mode                         | Methods            |
 | --                       | --                               | --                   | --                           | --                 |